20 Expensive Things Rich People Waste Money On (That Aren’t Worth It)

 There’s rich, and then there’s spending $300 on a plain white t-shirt like it’s an investment.
 These shirts brag about Egyptian cotton or Italian design, but one trip through the dryer and they look like they belong to your kid.

 They’re often thinner, stretch out fast, and don’t even last as long as a $12 three-pack.
 But they’ve got a logo, so they “mean” something, until they don’t.
-It’s the kind of purchase that makes sense only to people who think branding equals value.
-Spoiler: it doesn’t.

-🙋♂️If this is interesting so far, follow DadisFIRE on MSN, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪
+🙋♂️If this is interesting so far, follow DadisFIRE on Medium, then hit like to see more articles on financial freedom, personal finance, and smart money moves.💪

 First Class Flights: Extra Champagne, Same Arrival Time

-There’s nothing wrong with wanting comfort on a long flight, but first class is rarely worth the price tag.
 You land at the same time as everyone in coach, just with a slightly larger seat and maybe some warmed nuts.
+For some, it’s not about the flight; it’s about being seen boarding first.

-For some rich people, it’s not about the flight, it’s about being seen boarding first.
+That kind of rich stuff looks impressive but doesn’t deliver much value.
 The $4,000 premium doesn’t make the food better or the jet lag disappear.
-It’s just a softer pillow and a glass of bubbly before takeoff.
 Unless someone else is footing the bill, it’s not a smart flex.

 Caviar: Fish Eggs for Flexing

-Caviar is one of those things people pretend to enjoy because it costs a fortune.
+Caviar is one of those rich people items people pretend to enjoy because it costs a fortune.
 It’s salty, slimy, and usually dumped on a cracker with a side of forced enthusiasm.
-Rich people serve it at events to feel fancy, not because it actually tastes good.

-22 Things Rich People Think Are Totally Normal But Are Not for Most People
+Related: 22 Things Rich People Think Are Totally Normal But Are Not for Most People

 Courtside Seats: $5,000 for a Neck Cramp

 Courtside at an NBA game sounds glamorous until you realize you’re spending a small fortune to stare at the back of someone’s head.
-Most people in those seats spend more time scrolling through Instagram than watching the game.

-It’s less about the sport and more about being photographed near celebrities.
-For the price of one night courtside, you could buy season tickets with a better view.
-But that wouldn’t look as cool on social media, and that’s the whole point.
-It’s not about basketball, it’s about visibility.
+That’s what rich people buy when they care more about attention than experience.
+For the price of one night courtside, you could buy season tickets with a better view, but that wouldn’t look as cool on social media.

 Concert Hype: Coachella and $3K Swift Tickets